Vanille-N/meander.typ/docs/docs.typ

 MEANDER will determine that
 1. the content fits in the box until "eius-", and everything afterwards is overflow,
-2. splitting `strong` text is equivalent to applying #typ.strong to both halves,
+2. splitting #typ.strong text is equivalent to applying #typ.strong to both halves,
 3. therefore the content can be separated into
   - on the one hand, the text that fits ```typc strong("Lorem ... eius-")```